Phantozweb/Focus-link-/README.md

-# OptoConnect
+# FocusLink

-This is a Next.js application that serves as a directory for optometry students and professionals to connect.
+This is a Next.js application that serves as a directory for eye care students and professionals to connect.

 ## Features